AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/frequently-asked-questions-about-kick-starts.md

 To address this:

 1. Export a blank Kick-Start template for the **Hours** object only.
-   For more information about exporting a blank Kick-Start File, see "Exporting the Kick-Start Template" in&nbsp; [Import data into Adobe Workfront via a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md).
+   For more information about exporting a blank Kick-Start File, see "Exporting the Kick-Start Template" in&nbsp; [Import data into Adobe Workfront using a Kick-Start template](../../../administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md).

 1. Manually copy the data from the original Kick-Start and paste it into the empty file.
    Do this for each column.